paulodiovani/google_calendar_ooo_report/README.md

   Some options can be overridden with arguments.

 Options:
   -d, --date TEXT               Date to report (default to today).
   -p, --period TEXT             Period to report: DAY, WEEK, MONTH, YEAR.
-Start at
-                     beginning of.
+                                Start at beginning of.
+  -f, --format [csv|json|text]  Output format (default to text).
-  --help             Show this message and exit.
+  -w, --weekend / --no-weekend  Include weekends in report (default to False) --help                        Show this message and exit.
 ```

 ### Sample output